JonathanXiang/cse15l-lab-reports/labReport3.md

 ![](find-empty2.png)

 The image above shows the `find` command executing with the `-empty` option.
 I created a new empty file called "New Text Document" and a new empty directory called "New Folder" to show that `-empty` works.
+As you can see, the new file and directory are both shown.

 ![](find-empty.png)

 Furthermore, in the image above, you can see that by combining the use of the `-empty` and `-type d` commands, we can exclusively search for empty directories.
 The `-empty` command can be useful for finding folders and files that are not in use.

-## The option
+## The maxdepth option

+`-maxdepth` is an option that limits the amount of directories that find can go into when finding files.

+!